 - Hair: Excessive hair around the stoma can interfere with the skin barrier and may cause pain when removing it. - o Trim the hair with scissors. - o Avoid using a straight razor.
-An electric razor is the best choice. - Hernia: Hernias are caused when the intestine pushes against a weak area of the abdominal wall, creating a bulge, around the stoma.
-If you develop a bulging around your stoma, contact your surgeon. - Skin: Scars, changes to weight or body shape near the stoma can affect the fit of your barrier around the stoma.
+An electric razor is the best choice. - Hernia: Hernias are caused when the intestine pushes against a weak abdominal wall area, creating a bulge around the stoma.
+If you develop a bulging around your stoma, contact your surgeon. - Skin: Scars, changes to weight or body shape near the stoma can affect the fit of your stoma and barrier.
 If you have any scars or if your body shape or weight changes, you may need to change the type of skin barrier you use, and you may need to begin to use accessories such as paste or fillers.